Anti-communism: Saudi Arabia

-In 1953 Saudi oil field workers petitioned the oil company Aramco for "better working conditions, higher pay, and an end to the company's discriminatory hiring practices."
+In 1953, oil field workers in Saudi Arabia petitioned the oil company Aramco for "better working conditions, higher pay, and an end to the company's discriminatory hiring practices."
 In response, the Saudi Arabian government arrested the workers' leaders, at which point a pre-planned strike by the oil field workers occurred.
 Though these leaders were later pardoned, the Saudi Arabian government, in conjunction with Aramco, implemented violent measures to discipline the workers.
 Over 200 workers suspected of having links to communism were arrested and expelled.
 In 1956, after sustained protests by the leftist group NRF (National Reform Front), the government decided to suppress the protests by promoting anti-communist propaganda, canceling the municipal elections, outlawing protests and arresting the NRF leaders.
 Governmental opposition to communist elements within Saudi Arabia came to a head with the ascension of King Faisal to the Saudi throne, saying he would "not be lenient with any communist principle which seeps into Saudi Arabia, or with any slogans that contradict Islamic shari'a ...
 Communism has not entered any land or country without inflicting destruction upon it."
-Faisal employed three strategies to weaken and discredit the growing communist influences in Saudi Arabia, namely, economic development, creating a Saudi identity, and repression of the NLF (National Liberation Front), the leading communist group in Saudi Arabia and successor to the NRF.
+Faisal employed three strategies to weaken and discredit the growing communist influences in Saudi Arabia, namely, economic development, creating a Saudi identity, and repression of the National Liberation Front (NLF), the leading communist group in Saudi Arabia and successor to the NRF.

-Islam was important in legitimizing his actions and garnering wider opposition to communism.For example, Mufti 'Abd al-'Aziz Bin Baz said communists were, "more disbelieving than the Jews and the Christians, for they were atheists that do not believe in God or the Last Day."
+Islam was important in legitimizing his actions and garnering wider opposition to communism.
+For example, Mufti 'Abd al-'Aziz ibn Baz said communists were, "more disbelieving than the Jews and the Christians, for they were atheists that do not believe in God or the Last Day."
 Newspapers drew antisemitic connections from Communism to Judaism, on account of Marx's Jewish heritage.
-Faisal also employed surveillance, including coordination with the US government, for the identification of communists or communist sympathizers.This led to mass arrests of communist sympathizers and their political repression.
+Faisal also employed surveillance, including coordination with the US government, for the identification of communists or communist sympathizers.
+This led to mass arrests of communist sympathizers and their political repression.

 The Saudi Arabian government was vehemently opposed to communism for its atheistic principles, its expansionism, and its persecution of Muslims.
 The country consistently provided billions of dollars of foreign aid to promote anti-communism.The Saudi government also sent Moroccan troops to fight Angola's communist insurgents in Zaire.
 In 1955, King Saud wrote to the United States:"Our very special attitude towards communism is well known to [the] US government and to [the] world.
 It is our interest that communism not infiltrate into any area of the Middle East.
 In opposing communism, we do so on basic religious belief and Islamic principle, in which we believe with all of our heart, and not to please America or western states.
 My position, in particular, of Moslem Arab King, servant to Holy Shrines, looked up to by 400 million Moslems in East and West, is extremely delicate and serious before God, my nation, and history."